ARCHER2-HPC/archer2-website/support-access/onboarding-data-migration.md

 ### New ARCHER2 Users:
 * New ARCHER2 Users will apply for ARCHER2 accounts via the SAFE.

+### Unit of allocation on ARCHER2
+UKRI has finalised its proposals for the unit of allocation on ARCHER2.
+It is going to be called the ARCHER2 Compute Unit (CU) and in general 1 CU will be worth 1 ARCHER2 node hour.
+As part of this process we have also determined the conversion rates which will be used to transfer existing ARCHER allocations onto ARCHER2.
+These will be:

+    1.5156 kAU : 4.21 ARCHER node hour : 1 ARCHER2 node hour : 1 CU

+In identifying these conversion rates UKRI has endeavoured to ensure that no user will be disadvantaged by the transfer of their allocation from ARCHER to ARCHER2.

+More information on how we have reached these conversions and how they will be used during transition can be found [in this document](ARCHER2 unit of allocation.docx).

 ### Further Resources:
 EPCC has produced [ARCHER2 documentation for the SAFE](https://epcced.github.io/safe-docs/)